-PageRank is one of the important ranking signals of Google and previously it was comprehended that certain amount of PageRank gets diluted with 301 redirects.
+PageRank is one of the important ranking signals of Google and previously it was comprehended that a certain amount of PageRank gets diluted with 301 redirects.

-This was a concern for those looking to change their URL structure or move to HTTPS as loss of PageRank might result in losing search engine traffic from Google.
+This was a concern for those looking to change their URL structure or move to HTTPS as the loss of PageRank might result in losing search engine traffic from Google.

 New changes for PageRank with 301, 302 Redirects

 The main highlight of the recent discussion around SEO communities is of Google making it clear that there is no loss of PageRank for all 300 redirects.

 Many webmasters were holding back from making the shift from HTTP to HTTPS without an explicit assertion from Google on how the search engine will handle the PageRank.

 While a webmaster trends analyst at Google, John Mueller had previously clarified the issue, it hadn’t built enough trust among webmasters about retaining PageRank.
 The clarification was mostly seen as Google’s push for more of the web to adopt HTTPS.

 # Do I lose “link juice” from the redirects?
 No, for 301 or 302 redirects from HTTP to HTTPS no PageRank is lost. – John Mueller answering 13 FAQs on moving to HTTPS.